What attracted you to this project??

 Is she like a female Silver?

 Sort of.
 What’s great about this adaptation is that these characters are real people in real situations, suffering through poverty and class mainly.
 Stewart [Harcourt, writer] has done a brilliant job in bringing the characters to life.
 So for Alibe, she’s stuck where she is because of her class and possibly her race, and her earlier profession.
-And she wants to get out of it, like everybody did in those times and in the book.
+And she wants to get out of it as everybody did in those times and in the book.
 So she’s as wily and as canny and untrustworthy as she needs to be.
 She’s quite self-serving but it’s all about survival.
 She is deeply in love with Silver and he is deeply in love with her.

 The costumes were brilliant.
 They are what you’d expect in that they’re corseted and a bit bosomy, with big skirts, tight sleeves and a rather rich but faded fabric; but particularly with Alibe it looks like she’s made them herself from other bits of fabric.
 They’re very sort of broken down, rich but kind of filthy at the same time.
 Alibe’s also got a big wig, long, long hair which is always great for me and it’s all a bit grubby.
 The makeup is slightly grubby too, which is somehow quite sexy.